mrookiiheya-arch/kotodama-os/README.md

 ## Notes on Base-Model Dependency (External Layer)

 Kotodama OS is an external layer and does not modify the base LLM’s weights or internal architecture.
+Integration does not require model retraining or infrastructure changes; Kotodama OS operates as an external layer on top of any base model that exposes a standard text-generation interface.
 As a result, the upper bound of **knowledge, reasoning depth, and raw generation quality** depends on the underlying model.

 At the same time, Kotodama OS targets **behavioral consistency, interaction temperature, and conversational flow control**.